collindching/collinching.github.io/_posts/2020-10-13-career-priorities.md

 excerpt: "Why scrolling Blind is dangerous, and why setting personal goals is important"
 ---

 I've been creeping on Blind lately, an app where software engineers and data scientists share their compensation packages from major tech companies.

-For sure, it is fun and inspiring to see what one can make in the course of a tech career.
-But as I scrolled, I inevitably compared my salary against those of top earners with similar years of experience.
-Don't get me wrong: I am well-paid and live happily on my salary, the curse of comparison, inevitably, is stress.
+And while it is fun to see what my peers earn, scrolling through posts has also been stressful.

 _Am I paid enough?
 Can I get paid more?
 My life would be so much better if I had x more dollars.
 How do I raise my salary to y dollars?
 What company, which skills, what projects should I focus on to get more money?_

+I probably spent an entire week thinking solely about making more money, until it occurred to me that I hadn't assessed how important salary was to me.

-Eventually, it occurred to me that I'd left more fundamental questions unanswered: _How important is money to me right now?
+ _How important is money to me right now?
 What do I want out of my next job?
 What problems am I interested in solving?
 What do I want from life, in general?_

-And then I realized: while compensation is a top priority for people who use Blind, it isn't my top optimization criteria.
-It has been more important for me to develop my data science skills than to make the highest possible salary, yet I was comparing myself against people who had different priorities.
+I reflected on the questions above and realized that, while compensation was a top priority for people posting on Blind, skill development has been a higher short-term priority for me.
+Comparing myself to others on the basis on compensation reduced my worth to a single number that didn't do my efforts jutstice.

-Which brings me to the point of this post: I believe that it is important to evaluate and record your priorities and your rationales for having them.
-Doing so forces you to thoughtfully consider what is most important to you, and commit to those decisions.
-And in times of doubt, these records can be act as a reference and help you stick to your priorities and your plan.
+This brings me to the point of this post: it's important to evaluate and record your career priorities and reasons for having them.
+Doing so forces you to consider what matters to you thoughtfully.
+And in times of doubt, having a record of your priorities can be helpful reminder to stick to your plan.

-Without further ado, here are my priorities as of October 2020.
+With that in mind, here are my priorities as of October 2020.

 ## 1. Master data science skills